ENGL 1102 - Wheeler (Floyd) - Fall 2025

 Research Project

-The research paper should present a thesis developed from your topics.
+The research paper should present a thesis developed from your topic.
 For a paper of this type, you should have 4-5 points of discussion (rather than the 2-3 for an essay).
 The research, in the form of direct quotations and paraphrases, should support your points, not dominate the paper.
 Papers containing more than 30% quoted material will not receive a passing grade.

 Text: Your paper should be between 1500-1700 words (5-7 pages), typed (10-12 point Times New Roman font with one inch margins) and double-spaced with a cover sheet and Works Cited page and in MLA format.
 Papers shorter than four pages or longer than eight pages will not receive a passing grade.